PatrikElfstrom/Responsive-Headings/readme.md

-# Responsive Headings
+# Responsive text

 A responsive "fittext" script that is calculating the required font size to get the desired width of the element and sets that using the vw unit so that no window resize events is necessary.

 ## Download and Install:
-Download [responsive-headings.js](https://raw.githubusercontent.com/PatrikElfstrom/Responsive-Headings/master/responsive-headings.js) and place responsive-headings.js in your project.
+Download [responsive-text.js](https://raw.githubusercontent.com/PatrikElfstrom/Responsive-text/master/responsive-text.js) and place responsive-text.js in your project.

 ## Usage:
 white-space: nowrap is required for it to work correctly.
 You can use `<br/>` to get line breaks.